 The Academic Affairs deans and staff, appropriate academic, rural, and regional affairs deans and staff, and the student's College mentor and College head, have access to the student's academic files (both physical and digital).
 A medical student must complete and sign a release form in order for any other faculty members or individuals to see their academic file.
-To obtain a file release form, students should contact the registrar's office via email at somreg@uw.edu or pick up a form at the A-300 front desk.
+To obtain a file release form, students should contact the registrar's office via email at somreg@uw.edu.